 Tips to Make the Best Kala Chana

-- Soaking Kala Chana: I recommend soaking black chickpeas overnight or for at least 6 hours in water as they have tougher skin.
-Soaking helps to cook faster and soften them, which makes them easier to digest.
+- Soaking Kala Chana: I recommend soaking black chickpeas overnight or for at least 6 hours in water, as their tougher skin benefits from the soaking process.
+This helps them cook faster, become softer, and make them easier to digest.

-- Thick Consistency: If you want thicker and creamy gravy, you can mash a few black chickpeas using the back of the ladle or using a potato masher.
+- Thick Consistency: If you want a thicker and creamier gravy, you can mash a few black chickpeas using the back of a ladle or a potato masher.

 Variations